Equilibrium states and zero temperature limit on topologically transitive countable Markov shifts: Preliminaries

 Furthermore, it is proved in \cite{BuSa03} that if the equilibrium state exists, then where $h$ is the eigenfunction of $L_f$ associated to the eigenvalue $\lambda = e^{P_G(f)}$ and $\nu$ is the eigenmeasure of $L^*_f$ associated to the same eigenvalue.
 In \cite{MaUr01}, it is proved that assuming $f$ is a summable potential, then there exists an eigenmeasure $\nu$ for $L^*_f$, but it is not proved that it will, in fact, result in an equilibrium state.

 In this paper, we take a different approach.
-Instead of finding an eigenmeasure to $L^*_f$ and working out its properties to prove it is in fact an equilibrium state under our hypothesis, we show that the equilibrium states on a suitable family of compact Markov shifts accumulate on a measure that is, in fact, an equilibrium state for the countable Markov shift, by the diagonal argument we have sketched in the previous section.
-This approach gives us some minor benefits, in particular the fact that we can easily realize that the equilibrium states sequence is tight.
+Instead of finding an eigenmeasure to $L^*_f$ and working out its properties to prove it is in fact an equilibrium state under our hypothesis, we show that the equilibrium states on a suitable sequence of compact Markov shifts accumulate on a measure that is, in fact, an equilibrium state on the countable Markov shift, by the argument we have sketched in the previous section.
+This approach gives us some minor benefits, in particular the fact that we can easily realize that the equilibrium states family is tight.

 We can suppose, w.l.o.g. that $f \leq 0$, since $f$ is bounded above by the fact that it is coercive and $V(f)< \infty$, so we can consider $ f - \sup f$ instead of $f$.